-Just consider mySugr, the ever popular diabetes-management application.
-It syncs to patients’ glucose meters and allows them to easily log and track their day, which makes managing their condition much more seamless.
+Just consider mySugr, the ever-popular diabetes-management application.
+It syncs with patients’ glucose meters and allows them to easily log and track their day, which makes managing their condition much more seamless.

 With these tech-based healthcare solutions, the role of doctors in improving the patient experience has changed.
 Digital tools can capture entirely new streams of data, but it’s up to doctors to single out any insights these tools miss.

 In the same vein, as the technology doctors use improves, they’ll have to keep pace by supplementing that new technology with personal insight.
 In the context of value-based care, that means forming personal, trusting relationships with patients to identify where they can actually provide the most value.

 Oftentimes, having a doctor with whom a patient feels comfortable and connected can be valuable in and of itself.
 Consider the research showing that black men — a demographic with the lowest life expectancy in the United States — are more likely to agree to preventive care when the advice comes from a black doctor.